chen42/presentations/cho_at.md

 		3. the intercostal muscles and diaphragm, causing respiration to cease.
 		4. it enables relaxation of abdominal muscles for surgical procedures without producing apnea.
 		5. respiratory function should always be closely monitored
-* stimulate the release of histamine from mast cells, and they block autonomic ganglia and muscarinic receptors.
+* stimulate the release of histamine from mast cells, block autonomic ganglia and muscarinic receptors.
 	* cause bronchospasm, hypotension, and tachycardia.
-	* Newer drugs tend to cause less histamine release and fewer autonomic side effects than does <span id="drug"> pancuronium </span>.
+	* Newer drugs tend to cause less histamine release,  and fewer autonomic side effects than does <span id="drug"> pancuronium </span>.

 ---